Runtime for Hermes

 A Python-native agent with its own runtime needs

 Hermes is not a Node harness.
-Its stack, config model, and persistent memory system shape what the runtime needs to provide.
+Its stack, config model, and on-disk state shape what the runtime needs to provide.

 Native Python runtime support